Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson.md

 In particular, comments should be complete sentences with proper punctuation.
 They should be written in full English sentences and should be grammatically correct.
 Importantly, they should end with periods; this is not only grammatically correct but is also the only way to indicate to the reader that the comment is complete and was not accidentally truncated (or never completely written in the first place).

 Most importantly, comments should generally be used to explain *why* a particular line or block of code is doing what it is doing, not *what* it is doing or *how* it is doing it (usually, this should be apparent from the code itself).
+Of course, comments are also appropriate when *what* the code is doing is not obvious or may appear to be counter-intuitive.
+Ideally, these cases should be rare, particularly as a codebase matures.
+Finally, when a line or short block of code is known to be a temporary fix or otherwise sub-optimal, a comment is a good way to indicate this to future readers.
+(Needless to say, these cases should also be rare.)

 Here is an example of a good comment that explains *why* a CSV file is loaded with a particular set of parameters:
 ```python